The Bundeswehr in Lithuania: Major steps towards the German manoeuvre brigade

 Requirement: Warfighting capability

 Implementation is proceeding briskly to meet the ambitious timetable.
-In early April of this year, an advance party took up work to set up the Brigade in Lithuania.
-Until the end of 2024, it will be expanded into an activation staff.
-It is planned to formally inaugurate 45 Armoured Brigade, as the actual army brigade, with an activation ceremony.
+In early April 2024, an advance party took up work to set up the Brigade in Lithuania.
+At the end of 2024, the advance party was expanded into an activation staff.
+As the actual army brigade, 45 Armoured Brigade will become operational following an activation ceremony in the second quarter of 2025.
 Then, first training and exercise activities will be conducted.

 The brigade will consist of three major combat units: